 Apples for storage should be harvested once they are “mature” but before they are perfectly ripe.
 Apples for fresh eating can stay on the tree right until you’re ready to eat them!

 Picked apples do lose moisture once they’re off the tree (this is why grocery-store apples are covered in thin sealing wax).
-Picked apples also don’t change their colour much during storage.
+Picked apples also don’t change their color much during storage.

 Apples are not necessarily helped or harmed by a light frost.
 If the apple is ready, it should be picked.
 Apples don’t need a frost to sweeten them up.
 There are many apple varieties that are naturally quite sweet when ripe.
 It’s also true that a light frost won’t ruin the apples.

 Apples that freeze solid on the tree are a different story.
 Apples that have been frozen don’t store well at all.
 If you’ve got apples that have frozen and thawed on the tree but are otherwise ok, they may be ok for apple juice, cider, or applesauce.
 Try to avoid using them in baked goods such as apple pie or apple cider donuts.

 Apples on the tree will tolerate light frosts (a temperature of 28 ̊F or lower) with no apparent injury.
 However, severe frosts (25 ̊F or lower) will damage fruit.University of Wisconsin – Extension, Teryl R. Roper

 Professional tree fruit growers have a few scientific tests at their disposal to help them decide when to pick apples.
-Apple maturity can be tested in a laboratory for starch, firmness, soluble solids concentration, acidity, and background colour.
+Apple maturity can be tested in a laboratory for starch, firmness, soluble solids concentration, acidity, and background color.

 For immediate consumer consumption, the presence of background color, starches in the range of 4.5-6.0, sugar content above 13 percent, and firmness readings greater than 13 pounds should meet consumer expectations.Penn State Extension, Fruit Harvest – Determining Apple Fruit Maturity